inspec/inspec-aws/docs-chef-io/content/aws_iam_inline_policy.md

 An `aws_iam_inline_policy` resource block identifies an inline policy by policy name and user/group/role by name

-    # Find an inline policy by name and role name
+Find an inline policy by name and role name:

 ```ruby
 describe aws_iam_inline_policy(role_name: 'role-x', policy_name: 'policy-1') do